 (NB: Piñon is Spanish for Pine).

 How do I light an Incense Brick?
-These bricks/cones are larger than most incense cones, making them harder to light.
+These bricks/cones have a larger surface area than most incense cones, making them harder to light.
 The upside to this is that they burn longer and produce more incense.
-Hold the cone over a flame until the cone burns by itself.
-This will cause the cone to expand at the burning end.
-After the cone has stopped flaming, gently blow on the burning ember.
-Place the cone in the centre of the censer (or incense burner), unlit end down.
-If the cone should fall over or is laid on its side, the flame may go out.
+Hold the brick over a flame until it burns by itself.
+This will cause the brick to expand at the burning end.
+After the brick has stopped flaming, gently blow on the burning ember.
+Place the brick in the centre of the censer (or incense burner), unlit end down.
+If the brick should fall over or is laid on its side, the flame may go out.